General Questions / Participant and Volunteer Questions

 Q: Why can’t every athlete who was age-eligible in 2020 still be able to qualify and compete in 2021?

 A: The Saskatchewan Summer Games have a specific role within each participating sport’s Long-Term Athlete Development Model (LTAD), generally in the LTAD ‘Train to Train’ stage of development.
 Increasing the age for 2021 may alter this alignment with the appropriate athletic stage of development and may interfere with other major competitions and multi-sport games.
+Each sport's technical package is in the process of being updated; please check the linked website to see if eligibility requirements have changed for your sport(s).

 Q: When will District Playdowns and qualifying events take place for the 2021 Saskatchewan Summer Games?